 - URGE SURFING Developed by Alan Marlatt for working with urges to prevent addiction relapse, this practice is useful for anybody with any kind of urges and impulses.

-- Easy CHAIR YOGA SEQUENCE This is a practical handout from www.livingwordsofwisdom.com.
+- CHAIR YOGA HANDOUT (9 pages, 42MB) This is a practical handout from www.livingwordsofwisdom.com.
 This can be used with many populations.
 Please always err on the side of caution when guiding movement practices.

 A homework log can be a useful tool to enhance accountability.